slackhq/vscode-hack/README.md

 - Lots of performance improvements, mainly by refactoring the codebase to use async/await.
 - Works best with HHVM 3.18 or later.

-Please see the full list of recent releases and features added on the [Github releases page](https://github.com/PranayAgarwal/vscode-hack/releases).
+See the full list of releases and features added on the [Github releases page](https://github.com/PranayAgarwal/vscode-hack/releases) as well as the project [changelog](https://github.com/PranayAgarwal/vscode-hack/blob/master/CHANGELOG.md).

 ## Features